 Many begin with some kind of formal system of apprenticeship, and all can be easily found.
-Just googling on terms like “The most interesting apprenticeships,” “highest-paying apprenticeships,” or “apprenticeships in design/software coding/whatever” will turn up more avenues than you have time to go down.
-You don’t need us to list more obvious search terms, so we’ll concentrate on a few interesting opportunities for apprenticeship that might escape your notice.
-Along with some worthy alternatives for training tomorrow’s workers:
+Just Googling on terms like “most interesting apprenticeships,” “highest-paying apprenticeships,” or “apprenticeships in design/software coding/whatever” will turn up more avenues than you have time to go down.
+You don’t need us to list more obvious search terms, so we’ll concentrate on a few interesting opportunities for apprenticeship that might escape your notice, along with some worthy alternatives for training tomorrow’s workers:

 FOR YOUNG PEOPLE INTERESTED IN THE TRADES: To open new career opportunities for high-school students, the Harbor Freight Tool Company joined forces with Big Picture Learning, a public-school reform initiative, to create the Harbor Freight Fellow Initiative.
 The partnership has yielded innovative programs in 65 high schools in the U.S., and more across the globe.